Multiple Scale Asymptotics of Map Enumeration: Closed-form expressions for , and map counts

 which we confirmed was satisfied by the corresponding terms in all of the $z_g$ expressions presented in this article (for which $\nu = 2$).
 Similarly, the expressions for $e_0$, $e_1$, and $e_2$ stated above are identical to those provided in \cite{bib:emp08} (pages 70, 71, and 72 with the constants $K_j$ set to 0) and to those on page 489 of \cite{bib:er}.
 A recent preprint by Bleher, Gharakhloo, and McLaughlin contains a closed-form formula for the number of labeled 4-valent maps on surfaces of genus 3 (\cite{bib:bgm} Theorem 1.6), which we used to check our expression for $e_3(z_0)$.
 In addition, for $g \ge 2$, we confirmed that the coefficients of the highest order terms in the partial fraction expansions of $e_g$ and $z_g/z_0$ in powers of $(2-z_0)^{-1}$ are related according to Equation (2-14) of \cite{bib:er14}, and that the constant term $a_0^{(g)}$ in the partial fraction expansion of $e_g$ satisfies the recurrence relation stated in Equation (2-15) of \cite{bib:er14},

 where the summation is set to zero for $g-1<2$.

 Finally, the counts given in Tables \ref{table:mapcounttable} and \ref{table:mapcounttable_e} of Appendices \ref{app:z_counts} and \ref{app:e_counts} were compared to (and agreed with) the numerical values obtained by running a combinatorial code developed by V. Pierce \cite{bib:vp}, for $0 \le g \le 2$ and maps with up to 4 vertices.
-Moreover, the number of labelled 4-valent 3-maps with 5 vertices was reported in Section 5.11 of \cite{bib:emp08} and is in agreement with Table \ref{table:mapcounttable_e}.
+The algorithm underlying this code is based on cartographic group methods, mentioned in Remark \ref{cartographic}.
+Similarly, the number of labelled 4-valent 3-maps with 5 vertices was reported in Section 5.11 of \cite{bib:emp08} and is in agreement with Table \ref{table:mapcounttable_e}.
+We also checked that the results of Table \ref{table:mapcounttable_e} of the present article (in Appendix \ref{app:e_counts}) are in agreement with the counts shown in Table 2 of \cite{bib:dy17}, for genera 1 through 5 (see footnote\footnote{~For genus zero, we found a typo in Table 2 of \cite{bib:dy17} for row $k=8$: 154928203970560 should read 154948203970560.
+All of the other entries for $g=0$ agree with the present work.} for $g=0$).
+This provides a verification of the expressions for $e_4$ and $e_5$, and indirectly $z_4$ and $z_5$, since the former are obtained from the latter.
+The algorithm underlying the code used in \cite{bib:dy17} is based on the resolvent for the Lax difference operator appearing in the Toda Lattice equations associated to orthogonal polynomials.
+(We note that a similar algorithm was developed at the continuum limit level in \cite{bib:w}.)
+The relation between this resolvent and the discrete string equations used in the present paper is explained in Sections 1.2.2 and 4.1 of \cite{bib:ew}.